 1. GET ON BOARD WITH THE THRILL OF THE HUNT

-Finding hot springs takes work.
+Finding natural hot springs takes work.
 A LOT of work.
 To the untrained eye, it might seem like an endless sea of sagebrush and rolling basin and ranges.
-NEWSFLASH: there are tons of hot springs out there—in fact, Nevada has the most hot springs in the United States—begging to be basked in during Golden Hour.
+NEWSFLASH: there are tons of hot springs out there—in fact, Nevada has the most hot springs in the United States—begging to be basked in during Golden Hour and beyond.
 Like all other recreational feats in the Silver State, you’re going to have to work for it a bit.
 But doesn’t that make it so much more satisfying, once you’ve attained it?
 It’s like this magical little gift once you’ve made it.
-Plus, I’ll be frank here: working for it a bit harder means it’s probably going to weed out a bunch of people who are too lazy to really get after it.
+Plus, we'll be frank here: working for it a bit harder means it’s probably going to weed out a bunch of people who are too lazy to really get after it.
 Spend the time researching hot spots, carefully select your crew, bring the right gear and hit the trail.
 The hunt is real, and the thrill of tracking down the springs will be gratifying in ways I can’t even describe.
 Put in the time, friends, and get out there to take what’s already yours.

 2. .
 PLOT OUT THE GEAR YOU NEED TO GET THIS THING DONE, AND COME TO GRIPS WITH THE FACT THAT SOMETIMES IT JUST DOESN’T ALWAYS WORK OUT